 Settle Down: If you have a tax debt and are in need of settling, you have a few options available to you.
 Most taxpayers are not able to pay off their debt in full.
-If this is your case, and you are unable to pay the IRS through an Installment Agreement, an Offer in Compromise (OIC) may be your best choice.
+If this is your case, and you are unable to pay the IRS through an Installment Agreement, an Offer in Compromise (OIC) may be an option.

 Last Resort: An Offer in Compromise is an agreement between you and the IRS that resolves tax debt by settling or compromising for less than full payment.
 An OIC is only considered after all other payment options have been exhausted.
 This means that you have sorted through the requirements of the other plans and find that you don’t qualify, or you can’t make the payments.

-The Choice is Yours: Starting the process (which means filing accompanying forms, and paying the non-refundable $150 application fee plus initial 20% of the offer) is entirely up to you.
+The Choice is Yours: In order to initiate the process; you must file the all the forms, and submit the non-refundable $150 application fee and 20% initial payment.
 It’s in your hands and it’s not easy.
-Acceptance into the program is stringent; the IRS resolves very little of the cases this way so it’s important that if you are applying for the program, you are sure it is one of your final options.
+Acceptance into the program is stringent; the IRS rarely accepts any offers.
+So it’s important that, if you are applying for the program, you are sure it is one of your final options.
 Otherwise you could end up wasting time, and money.
-It also means you are putting yourself at greater risk of getting levied and garnished, in the likely event that your offer will be rejected.
+Also, if your offer is rejected, the IRS uses the information you sent to levy any account that your name is attached to.

 The Equation: Basically an OIC is your ability to pay vs. the IRS’ ability to collect.

-Ask yourself this question: if the IRS were to take everything from you (your wages, your assets, etc.) now and every day until your debt expired, would that satisfy the debt?
+Ask yourself this question: if the IRS were to take everything from you (your wages, your assets, your available credit, etc.) would that satisfy the debt?
 If the answer is no then you may just qualify.
 However, keep in mind that the IRS has a very specific formula for determining your ability to pay.

-Big Picture: The entire process of an OIC may take up to two years just to get accepted.
-Remember that approximately 98% of Offer in Compromise cases are rejected by the IRS.
-Speak to a tax professional and make sure that you can qualify; otherwise you are wasting your time.
-From the IRS Hitman side, I’ve seen many submitted OIC cases.
-Even though most were rejected and the cases that were accepted were a rarity, it was still nice to see people get the help they deserve.
+Big Picture: The entire process of an OIC may take up to two years just to get accepted, and during that time your debt continues to grow.
+Remember that almost all Offer in Compromise cases are rejected by the IRS.
+Speak to a tax professional and make sure that you can qualify; otherwise you may wind up in an even worse situation.